 Also by slouching we are compressing our stomachs and our internal organs, which over time could impede their functions – they are called vital organs for a reason, they are essential for our survival.
 Coupled with the fact that the joint laxities resulting from creep compromises stability for a substantial time after you have changed position, no wonder we get back pain.
 This means that if you sit in a slouched posture the spine is more unstable so leaves you at risk of injuring your back even when doing something seemingly innocuous such as picking up that pen off the floor!
 This type of sitting for long periods I am sure contributes to a large percentage of back problems and is often a big factor in problems that seem to come out of nowhere.
 As I saw on a poster for the Backcare charity – damaged caused at 0mph!

 I hope this gives you a much better idea of what is happening inside your body if you are slouching, and why it is important to sit in the way our spines are designed.
 By all means I am not saying that you have to sit as if you were educated at a Swiss finishing school all the time.
 Sitting should be active so keep changing position, remember to sit up tall, thinking of lifting or lengthening at the front of your body can put you in a better position.
 Sit up so that you can feel your sitting bones are under you and you are putting even pressure through them.
-If your sofa or chair is very deep use a cushion(s) to support your back, alternatively there are many back care products available to assist better sitting including back supports, seat wedges, inflatable cushions and much more.
+If your sofa or chair is very deep use a cushion(s) to support your back, alternatively there are many back care products available to assist better sitting including the Sittingwell® Cushion, back supports, and seat wedges.